-Criteria JORC Code explanation Commentary widths and intercept lengths • If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
-Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
+Criteria JORC Code explanation Commentary widths and intercept lengths • If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, truw idth not known').
+Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. cross section of drill hole VDD 200 relative to surrounding drill holes.
-Other substantive exploration data • Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. cross section of drill hole VDD 200 relative to surrounding drill holes.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grade and/or widths should be practiced to avoid misleading reporting of Exploration Results. drill holes VDD 197 and VDD 198 relative to surrounding drill holes.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations geophysical survey results; geochemical survey results; bulk sample - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics potential deleterious or contaminating substances. drill holes VDD 197 and VDD 198 relative to surrounding drill holes.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. undertaken in future.
-See Figure 1 which shows areas for further drilling surrounding these drill
+Diagrams clearly highlighting the areas of possible extensions including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. undertaken in future. • See Figure 1 which shows areas for further drilling surrounding these drill